-Marijuana can negatively affect your motivation or decisions, and can cause the loss of interest in the social and recreational activities that you once enjoyed.
+Marijuana can negatively affect your motivation or decision making, and can cause the loss of interest in the social and recreational activities that you once enjoyed.
 If you’re losing interest in setting and achieving goals, this could be a sign that you are addicted to marijuana.

 Your Relationships are Suffering

-If you’re putting less effort into your friendships, family, or romantic relationships because of marijuana use, that is a sign of addiction.
+If you’re putting less effort into your friendships, family, or romantic relationships because of marijuana use, that is a sign of a use disorder.
 You may find yourself pulling away from people who disapprove of your using the drug, and you might choose the drug over their concern.

 You Have Developed Withdrawal Symptoms

-People who are addicted to marijuana may notice withdrawal symptoms whenever they stop using it.
+People who are dependent on marijuana may notice withdrawal symptoms whenever they stop using it.
 These symptoms can include:

 - Depressed mood

 - Physical problems such as sweating, tremors, or chills

 As marijuana users become dependent on the drug, their tolerance increases, meaning they need to use more in order to obtain the same effects.
 Tolerance is a sign of dependence, and one of several criteria for drug addiction.